joejcollins/rhapsody-angel/queens/2019-grace.md

 2019-05-25 Checked the queen cell, neatly opened.
 There are stores of both honey and pollen.
 According to my schedule I should put in a frame of eggs.
 Mags says no, I think she is right, it looks good so there is no point to interfering.

-2019-04-25 Culled the queen cells down to one cell on the bottom (Southside) of frame marked with a white pin.
+2019-04-25 Culled the queen cells down to one cell on the bottom (South side) of frame marked with a white pin.

-2019-04-18 Made up with 7 frames of brood from [Rachel](https://docs.google.com/document/d/1vhHjKS5c_HKZsu1NNEyvZDKIFqx6f8HpBWs_Ql1dk7I).
+2019-04-18 Made up with 7 frames of brood from [Rachel]({{ site.baseurl }}/queens/2018-rachel.html).